Energy

 Climate change introduces slow but structural shifts:

-Forecasting models must be retrained regularly to absorb these long-term effects without overreacting to short-term anomalies.
+- earlier solar ramp-ups in spring - more frequent heatwaves - shifts in wind patterns - increased variability across seasons Forecasting models must be retrained regularly to absorb these long-term effects without overreacting to short-term anomalies.

 Why weather matters so much in modern energy systems